TriticeaeToolbox/BrAPI.R/README.md

 This package includes some breedbase-specific helper functions for performing some non-BrAPI compliant tasks that are available on breedbase.
 The `BrAPIConnection` object needs to have the `is_breedbase` argument set to `TRUE` in order for these functions to be enabled.

 - [conn$wizard() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-wizard) - filter data using the breedbase Search Wizard
+- [conn$filter_geno_protocols() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-filter_geno_protocols) - find the best genotyping protocols for a specific set of accessions
+- [conn$filter_geno_projects() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-filter_geno_projects) - find the best genotyping projects for a specific set of accessions
 - [conn$vcf() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-vcf) - download a breedbase-generated VCF file for a genotyping protocol, optionally filtered by accessions
-- [conn$vcf_archive() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-vcf_archived) - download a static, archived VCF for an entire genotyping project
+- [conn$vcf_archived() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-vcf_archived) - download a static, archived VCF for an entire genotyping project
 - [conn$vcf_imputed() function](https://triticeaetoolbox.github.io/BrAPI.R/reference/BrAPIConnection.html#method-BrAPIConnection-vcf_imputed) - download a static VCF of imputed data for an imputed genotyping project (not all genotyping projects have been imputed)

 ### Search Wizard: `conn$wizard(data_type, filters, verbose)`